-Department of Environmental Sciences and Policy and Systems Laboratory cordially invite you to the next talk in
+Environmental Systems Laboratory cordially invites you to the next talk in

 CEU Open Lecture Series on Disaster Management by